 A cancer-prevention diet includes fresh vegetables, fruits and lean sources of protein.
 Many experts say this diet, along with not smoking and daily exercise, is an effective way to reduce the risk of cancer.

-Lindsay Malone, MS, RD, LD, Nutrition Therapy, works with cancer patients at Cleveland Clinic’s Taussig Cancer Institute.
-She says many newly diagnosed cancer patients want to begin eating a cancer-prevention diet, but because of increased calorie needs, she recommends a diet with higher calorie and more nutrient-dense foods.
+Dietitian Lindsay Malone, MS, RD, LD, works with cancer patients and says many newly diagnosed cancer patients want to begin eating a cancer-prevention diet, but because of increased calorie needs, she recommends a diet with higher calorie and more nutrient-dense foods.

 “Cancer patients face a cascade of challenges,” she says.
 “There is an increase in metabolism but a decrease in appetite.
 Many develop taste aversions, taste changes, digestive changes or logistical difficulties such as swallowing or chewing, in addition to side effects from medications.
 Maintaining weight and muscle is one of the biggest challenges.

 “If you’re only eating a few bites of food at a time, they need to be packed full of calories.
 For example, use butter on whole wheat toast and make pudding with whole milk to boost calories.”

 The role of the dietitian in a patient’s treatment team is to identify any impediments to adequate nutrition.
 Good nutrition not only is important for a patient’s health, but also helps to prevent complications and treatment delays.

 “We’re still learning precisely how nutrition affects cancer and its treatment,” says Malone.
 “For example, researchers are working to determine the role of antioxidants in cancer treatment: Do they protect healthy cells, or do they help cancer cells grow stronger?
 It’s a fascinating area of study.”